shidiqmuh0/quil_check/README.md

 # quil_check

 This repository contains two scripts designed to handle `.hex` files and JSON data processing.
-The first script (`kode 1`) extracts hexadecimal strings from files and stores them in a JSON format, while the second script (`kode 2`) compares JSON data to identify common items between two JSON files.
+The first script (`convert.js`) extracts hexadecimal strings from files and stores them in a JSON format, while the second script (`validate.js`) compares JSON data to identify common items between two JSON files.

 ## Requirements
 - Node.js installed on your system.